View state supplements to the national underwriting manual.

 Notice of Intention to hold Mechanic's liens must be recorded within sixty (60) days for residential property or ninety (90) days for commercial property after last day of performing labor or furnishing materials or machinery.
 (I.C.
 32-28-3-3).

 After what time period can you waive a mechanic's liens if no suit is filed?

-Waive if no Foreclosure Complaint is filed within one (1) year from the time the Notice of Intention is filed of record.
+Waive if no Foreclosure Complaint is filed within one (1) year from the time the Notice of Intention to Hold Lien is filed of record.

 Title Practice: Plus, any gap period (one year).
-Beware of any tolling of the one year time period when the property owner files bankruptcy, which triggers the automatic stay of proceeding order by the Bankruptcy Court.
+Beware of any tolling of the one-year time period when the property owner files bankruptcy, which triggers the automatic stay order of the Bankruptcy Court.

 Removing Or Waiving Liens

 Is there a statutory procedure for affidavits of completion or notices of completion?

 Can a statutory bond terminate the mechanic's liens as an encumbrance on the title?

 Yes, pursuant to I.C.
 32-28-3-11, a defendant or other interested party in a proceeding to enforce a lien may file a written undertaking and post a bond agreeing to pay any judgment and costs if awarded by the Court.

 Upon the filing of the undertaking, the Court shall order release of the property from the lien and attachment to the bond.